 Always check the bolt of fabric for washing instructions at the time of purchasing.
 I have to admit though that I do forget to check the label most of the time so need to use some common sense depending on the fabric composition and the final use of the project.

 As a general rule, prewashing the fabric in the same method that you will be using for the finished garment.

 So if you are planning on machine washing the finished dress or pants, then machine wash the fabric before you start.

 If your final item will be hand wash only, then hand wash the fabric for pre washing.

-Here are some rules that will help you decide how to prewash
+Here are some rules that will help you decide on prewashing.

 - Cotton – Warm machine wash